gaurigera/gaurigera/README.md

 ## Hi there 👋
 I am a final year CSE student eager to build robust and scalable systems, be a part of something that can have a huge impact!
 I love learning more and thoroughly enjoy implementing.
-I am also got quite a knack of leading teams and working collaboratively.
+I also got quite a knack of leading teams and working collaboratively.

 - 🌱 I’m currently learning **AWS and full-stack developement**